 Simon has been playing folk music since the late 1970s: in ceilidh bands, notably Bass Instincts, Harkelees, and currently The Hosepipe Band, as well as in folk club groups Rough Justice, Sticks, Crownstreet and most recently Rosewood.

-Mainly a melodeon / anglo concertina player, he also plays hurdy gurdy, and bandoneon on occasions.
+Mainly a melodeon / anglo concertina player, he also on occasions plays bandoneon and footbass.
 He discovered French music in the 1980s through the playing of accordeon wizards Marc Peronne and Frederic Paris, who between them proved that it was possible to play across the rows of a two-row melodeon.
 Simon has composed many dance tunes, among them – waltzes, mazurkas, schottisches etc.

-Simon plays Gaillard melodeons, a Jeffries concertina, a Siorat hurdy gurdy and a bandoneon by Harry Geuns.
+Simon plays Gaillard melodeons, a Jeffries concertina, and a bandoneon and footbass by Harry Geuns.

 Phil has been a singer, musician and dancer on the English folk scene since the 1970’s .
 He has been heavily involved in French traditional music and dance since the 1990’s, playing, performing and dancing at festivals and events in France and the UK.